Vermont Electric Utility Incentives

 Federal Tax Credits for the Purchase of Electric Vehicles

-No date is currently in place for the expiration of these tax credits but once an individual manufacturer sells 200,000 qualifying vehicles the credit will be phased out for that maker over the course of a year.
+No date is currently in place for the expiration of these tax credits but once an individual manufacturer sells 200,000 qualifying vehicles the credit will be phased out for that automaker over the course of a year.

 Federal Tax Credits for Electric Vehicle Charging Equipment

+It is possible these credits could return in the future, but there is not immediate renewal or replacement moving forward.
 More information on this tax credit, including links to IRS forms, is available at the U.S. Department of Energyʼs Fuel Efficient Vehicle Tax Information Center.